Regulators close New York's Signature bank, say depositors will be made whole | MarketScreener

 business with checking accounts and financing several of the

-family’s ventures.
-Signature Bank cut off ties with Trump in
+family's ventures.
+Signature Bank cut ties with Trump in 2021

 Trump to resign.